Pulisic reveals new position to play in for Tuchel at Chelsea

 Tuchel already told ProSoccerTalk how much he loves working with Pulisic and trusts him, and the German coach is eager to get the American star in the best positions possible.
 In the nicest way possible, Pulisic’s best work is not done tracking back out wide and he needs a free role to roam between the wing and central attacking areas.

-A false nine position is pretty much the perfect spot for him.
+A false nine position is pretty much the perfect spot for him, but there are reservations about him not being able to take on players one-v-one and get lost in the congested central areas.

+Time will tell if that is the case, but what we know is that Tuchel wants Pulisic to be central to his team at Chelsea.

 This tactical switch is also good news for the likes of Kai Havertz and Hakim Ziyech, but maybe not Timo Werner and Tammy Abraham as Tuchel could move away from having a traditional number nine at the top of the pitch.